rdsdd2021/studio/README.md

 ### User Flow

-1.  **Login**: A user logs in via the `/login` page.
-The system checks mock user data to determine their role.
+1.  **Login**: A user logs in via the `/login` page using Firebase Authentication (email/password).
 2.  **Dashboard**: After logging in, the user lands on their role-specific Dashboard.
     -   **Admin**: Sees a high-level overview of team performance, total leads, and recent system activity.
     -   **Caller**: Sees their personal statistics, a list of upcoming follow-ups, and a button to start calling leads.
 3.  **Lead Import (Admin)**: An Admin can navigate to "All Leads" and use the "Import" button.
     -   They upload a CSV file.
 The only mandatory columns are `name` and `phone`.
+A sample file is available for download.
     -   Optionally, they can select a campaign.
 If they do, the system displays the custom fields defined for that campaign.
     -   The admin can then map columns from their CSV file to these custom fields.
     -   Upon import, new leads are created with the mapped data.